nodejs/node/doc/contributing/maintaining-openssl.md

   below for OpenSSL 1.1.1
 * a PR for 14.x following the instructions in the v14.x-staging version of this guide.
-* a PR which uses the same commit from the second PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 12.x line.
+* a PR which uses the same commit from the third PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 12.x line.
 This is necessary because the configuration files have embedded timestamps